It's no surprise that 90% of my holiday traditions involve food. Okay, I'm not gonna lie...

 My Auntie Carol, like most of us, doesn't like to measure stuff.
 Since she wasn't really sure about how much of everything she actually used in the recipe, it took a little trial and error on my part.
 But I think I finally got it!
 However, the amounts can be adjusted to your liking.

 *She usually cooks this sautéed green beans and mushrooms in an electric skillet, because it can be set on the serving table (plugged in) and kept warm.
 However, you can use a large non-stick frying pan, if you prefer.

 This green bean and mushroom recipe is not complicated, as it only has a few simple ingredients and that's what I love about it.
 But it's not only that simplicity that I find so comforting, it's the predictability.
 And now I understand why.
 So, if you are looking for a simple, healthy and delicious side dish to add to your holiday dinner repertoire, then give this one a try.

 Happy Holiday meal and memory making!

 Did you make this recipe?
 Please RATE THE RECIPE below!

 - skillet, frying pan or electric frying pan

-- Trim beans
+- Trim beans on both ends.